t0lya/personal-blog/content/blog/headless-wordpress-preview/index.md

 ### Connecting Wordpress and Gatsby with WPGraphQL

 We will use the WPGraphQL plugin to expose our Wordpress content through a GraphQL API.
-You can download the plugin [here](https://github.com/wp-graphql/wp-graphql/releases).
+[Download the plugin](https://github.com/wp-graphql/wp-graphql/releases) if you have not already.
 Go to `http://127.0.0.1/wp-admin` and in the navigation bar go to **Plugins -> Add New** to install the zip file and activate the plugin.
 You will need set pretty permalinks (post name will do) under **Settings -> Permalinks**.
 Your GraphQL API should now be exposed under `http://127.0.0.1/graphql`.

 Next, we will need to connect Gatsby to the GraphQL API.
 Run `npm install --save gatsby-source-graphql-universal` in your project's root directory.
 This plugin will allow us to retrieve data from the GraphQL API both during build time and during run time in the browser, as you will see later.
 Go to the `gatsby-config.js` file and add your plugin using the snippet below: